Kapil Dev took his first Test wicket on the last day of his debut match © Getty Images

 Three quick wickets, and then nothing

 On that day Kapil was wild, and often wayward.
 The discipline was acquired much later.
 Bedi removed both openers after an 84-run stand; when Chandra had Mushtaq caught by Gavaskar at first-slip Pakistan’s score read 110 for 3.
-It was then that Zaheer Abbas was joined by Javed Miandad, and that was it.
+Then Javed Miandad joined Zaheer Abbas, and that was it.

 The two could not be tamed.
-They saw through the initial overs of the spin trio, and then began to expand.
+They saw through the initial overs of the spin trio, and began to dominate.
 By the time stumps were drawn Pakistan had reached 283 with Zaheer on 128 and Miandad on 53.
-Given the usual pace of scoring in India-Pakistan till then, they had virtually batted India out of the Test.
+Given the usual pace of scoring in India-Pakistan till then, they had as good as batted India out of the Test.

 The rest of the Test